stuntrally/stuntrally3/docs/VehicleModeling.md

 More detail can (and should) be put in textures.
 More triangles will unnecessary reduce game Fps.

-## Baking Maps
+### Baking Maps

 Ambient Occlusion (AO) is easy to bake and gives good feeling.
-Very recommended (even required) for all parts: body, interior, wheel.
+*Very recommended* for all parts: body, interior, wheel.
+It may not be needed with SSAO effect, but almost a must without it.

-Baking Normal map is usually difficult and time consuming, when generated from high poly model.
+When generated from high poly model to low poly, baking Normal map is usually difficult and time consuming.
-It is not required, but great if already present with model.
+It's not done, but great if already present with model.
+Thus next section describes how to do it on *same mesh*, much easier.
+Baking Normal map is not done, is usually difficult and can have errors, making it worse.

-## How to bake AO in Blender
+### How to bake AO in Blender

-Split View to add new of type Shader Editor.
+Split View to add new of type: Shader Editor.
-Switch it to: World and
+_(not needed?)
+Switch it to: World and_
 from its menu: Add - Texture node - Image texture
-In new appeared block click button + New,
+In new appeared block click button [+ New],
 name it e.g. AO, and set to 1024 size.

 On right in Render properties (camera icon) change engine to Cycles.